wootencl/apidocs-v4/source/includes/_enrollment.md

 *Available modes of operation: batch/async only*

-The Benefits Enrollment API eases the creation and transmission process of benefits enrollment and maintenance files.
+Following the X12 834 format, the Benefits Enrollment API eases the creation and transmission process of benefits enrollment and maintenance files.
 Applications can use the Enrollment endpoint to submit new enrollments, enrollment changes due to life events and plan termination.
 These files are submitted asynchronously via batch mode.